 We do not provide secure messaging because:

 1. Messaging is 'low bandwidth' - it takes much longer to convey the same information by typing than it does by speaking and much nuance of a conversation is lost in the written word.

 2. It is very difficult to assess the clinical urgency of an issue in a typed message and it is therefore possible that serious conditions might be overlooked.

 3. The necessary fees would impact on our relationship with you - a fair minimum charge per message would be approximately the same as a repeat prescription, or slightly more, as even apparently simple questions may require access to the medical records and all require thorough consideration on the same level as a repeat prescription.
-More complex questions would attract fees considerably in excess of a standard consultation charge.
+More complex questions could attract fees considerably in excess of a standard consultation charge.
 You would have to pay for each message even if one was a follow-up question or providing information requested to deal with an earlier enquiry as each requires us to enter the 'context' of the conversation and essentially to begin the same work again.

 4. We do not encourage 'fire and forget' medicine.
 Though convenient, it is easy to overlook the importance of a comprehensive medical assessment of the kind you are used to at Hei Hei Health Centre.